Hillel the Scribe Communications

 Donna Rosenthal, The Israelis: Ordinary People In An Extraordinary Land: The title says it all -- an enticing book each of whose chapters is devoted to the diverse ethnicities that make Israel such a special place.

-David Maraniss, When Pride Still Mattered: a well written and comprehensive biography on football coaching legend Vince Lombardi.
+David Maraniss, When Pride Still Mattered: a well-written, comprehensive biography on football coaching legend Vince Lombardi.

-Philip Roth, The Plot Against America: a novel playing out what may or may not have been a nightmare of a premise (depending on your perspective): Charles Lindbergh's winning the presidency in 1940.
+Philip Roth, The Plot Against America: a novel playing out what may or may not have been a nightmare of a premise (depending on one's perspective): Charles Lindbergh's winning the presidency in 1940.

 Bruce Feiler, America's Prophet: Moses and America's Story: Who knew that American citizens and leaders, from Pilgrims to presidents, were so influenced by Moses and the exodus experience?